nvolungis/jiffy-nft/Readme.md

 # Usage
 I've placed a demo under the inputs directory.
 All images to be processed will live in the inputs dir (for now at least).
 It's of the form 'inputs/project/files.png'.

-The project directory holds gives us the name of the project as well as the dimensions of the final output via w + h prefixed numbers separated by underscores.
+The project directory gives us the name of the project as well as the dimensions of the final output via w + h prefixed numbers separated by underscores.

 myguy_w300_h500 meahs this project is named 'myguy' and we want the resulting image to be 300x500 pixels.